-4.50 MWDA has indicated that a distance of approximately 3km is the general rationale for locating an even distribution of HWRCs, however other criteria are also considered.
-Importantly, population density is a factor since HWRCs can rationally be located close to the communities where there is a need for the facility.
+4.51 The general rationale is for a distribution of HWRCs across the Plan area to provide an overall provision which meets community need.
+However other criteria are also considered.
+Importantly, population density is a factor since HWRCs can rationally be located close to the communities where there is a need for them.
 This also serves to minimise travel distances and reduce travel times to any facility, and enables communities to take responsibility for their own waste, subject to land availability.

-PPS10, WS2007, JMWMS, Needs Assessment, SA Scoping Objectives and Reports
+PPS10, WS2007, JRWMS, Needs Assessment, SA Scoping Objectives and Reports